fmalmeida/bacannot/docs/manual.rst

 All this parameters are configurable through a configuration file.
 We encourage users to use the configuration file since it will keep your execution cleaner and more readable.
-See an `examplification <config>`_.
+See an :ref:`config`.

 Examples
 """"""""

-Check out the `examples <examples>`_ that we provide for a better understanding of the usage.
+For a better understanding of the usage we provided a feel examples.
+See :ref:`examples`